ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 **Additional Info**

 This setting is only useful for replicated tables with a sampling key.
-A query may be executed faster by executing on more servers.
-But in some cases query performance may even degrade:
+A query may be executed faster by executing on several servers in parallel.
+But query performance may degrade in some cases:

 - The position of the sampling key in the partitioning key doesn't allow efficient range scans.
 - Adding a sampling key to the table makes filtering by other columns less efficient.